AI-505/AI-505.github.io/_assignments/fourth.md

 - If you have compared different algorithms give account of this in the report.

 - Use a time limit of 60 seconds per run.
-Report the results of your best algorithm on each instance in a table.
+Report the results of your best algorithm on each instance in a table **in the report**.

 - The quality of the final solution has an impact on the grade of this assignment.

+- **The code submitted must execute your best algorithm taking as input the filename of the instance and outputting the solution in the format described above in a file with the same name as the instance but with the extension `.out` placed in the same directory where the program is executed.**